senzanome75/prompt-expander/README.md

 ---

-This repository concerns a **Prompt Expander**: a proof of concept software that uses **OpenAI API** itself to improve the performance of a **Task** requested in input.
+This repository concerns a **Prompt Expander**: a **Proof of Concept Software** that uses **OpenAI API** itself to improve the performance of a **Task** requested in input.

 The fundamental features will be:
-1) Expansion of a task into a number of intermediate steps necessary to carry out the task (partially implemented)
+1) Expansion of a task into a number of intermediate steps necessary to carry out the task (implemented)
 2) Understand whether a Google search is necessary to carry out a step and, if the answer is positive, carry it out (partially implemented)
 3) Understand whether scraping from a web page is necessary to carry out a step (partially implemented)
+4) Understand the language of task and reply in ISO 639-1 code. (implemented)
-4) Use of Markdown as a standard for intermediate processing (both for the predictability of GPT output and for the simplicity of managing the format itself)
+5) Use of Markdown as a standard for intermediate processing (both for the predictability of GPT output and for the simplicity of managing the format itself)
-5) Saving detailed logs to disk (in Markdown format), necessary later to reconstruct the input/prompt/output chain.
+6) Saving detailed logs to disk (in Markdown format), necessary later to reconstruct the input/prompt/output chain (to do)

 ---